j-unayed/FTPaddict/README.md

 #FTPaddict V10

 #Caution!!!
-Don’t delete the FTPaddict_cache folder that will be created automatically to save your default settings, shortcuts and playlist file.
+Don’t delete the FTPaddict_cache folder that will be created automatically to save your browsing history, default settings, shortcuts and playlist file.

 FTPaddict is a powerful tool designed for easy streaming and downloading videos from FTP servers.
 Open FTPaddict by double-clicking the executable.
 You'll see a list of pre-configured FTP shortcuts on the homepage.